iterative/dvc.org/static/docs/get-started/example-versioning.md

 These commands will restore the working tree to the first snapshot we made - code, data files, model.
 DVC optimizes this operation internally to avoid copying data or model files each time.
-So `dvc checkout` is quick even if you have large data sets, data files, or model.
+So `dvc checkout` is quick even if you have large datasets, data files, or model.

-On the other hand, if we want to keep the current version of code and go back to the previous data set only, we can do something like this (make sure that you don't have some uncommitted changes in the `data.dvc`):
+On the other hand, if we want to keep the current version of the code and go back to the previous dataset only, we can do something like this (make sure that you don't have some uncommitted changes in the `data.dvc`):

 ```dvc